Mayor & Town Council

 Get to know the Mayor and Carefree Town Council members:

-John Crane, Vice Mayor
+John Crane, Mayor

-John Crane is a 32-year resident of Carefre and has enjoyed actively serving the community in various roles.
+John Crane is a 32-year resident of Carefree and has enjoyed actively serving the community in various roles.
 He was appointed to the Carefree Town Council in 2012 and elected to the Town Council in 2013.
-John currently serves as Vice mayor.
+John currently serves as Mayor.
 Previously, John was appointed to the Carefree Subdivision Committee and was the Vice Chairman of the Carefree Planning and Zoning Commission.
 John, having served 12 years as president and board member of the Carefree Foothills Homeowners' Association, continues as a board member.
 John is the Desert Foothills Land Trust Vice Chair and is an Arizona Site Steward monitoring Native American archeological sites in the Cave Creek/Carefree area.
 Additionally, John sits on the Maricopa County Association of Government Economic Development Committee and the Maricopa County Parks and Recreation Advisory Commission.

 "I firmly believe local government, as the level of government closest to the people, must be transparent and responsive to the Town's needs to be effective.
 While successful economic development is key to the Town's future, a balance must be struck between citizen and commercial interests and fiscal restraint."